foldesandras/QuantumHack/README.md

 ---

 ### Important note for users:
-While tools like QuantumClient (or other modded clients) may provide additional functionality, **please ensure you only use them in single-player or on servers where cheats and mods are allowed**.
+While tools like QuantumHack (or other modded clients) may provide additional functionality, **please ensure you only use them in single-player or on servers where cheats and mods are allowed**.
 On servers where cheating is prohibited, using such clients may violate the rules and result in bans or penalties.
 Always respect the community rules and the fair play environment of multiplayer servers.